netbox-community/go-netbox/docs/DeviceWithConfigContext.md

 `func (o *DeviceWithConfigContext) UnsetLastUpdated()`

 UnsetLastUpdated ensures that no value is present for LastUpdated, not even an explicit nil
+### GetConsolePortCount

+`func (o *DeviceWithConfigContext) GetConsolePortCount() int32`

+GetConsolePortCount returns the ConsolePortCount field if non-nil, zero value otherwise.

+### GetConsolePortCountOk

+`func (o *DeviceWithConfigContext) GetConsolePortCountOk() (*int32, bool)`

+GetConsolePortCountOk returns a tuple with the ConsolePortCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConsolePortCount

+`func (o *DeviceWithConfigContext) SetConsolePortCount(v int32)`

+SetConsolePortCount sets ConsolePortCount field to given value.

+### GetConsoleServerPortCount

+`func (o *DeviceWithConfigContext) GetConsoleServerPortCount() int32`

+GetConsoleServerPortCount returns the ConsoleServerPortCount field if non-nil, zero value otherwise.

+### GetConsoleServerPortCountOk

+`func (o *DeviceWithConfigContext) GetConsoleServerPortCountOk() (*int32, bool)`

+GetConsoleServerPortCountOk returns a tuple with the ConsoleServerPortCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConsoleServerPortCount

+`func (o *DeviceWithConfigContext) SetConsoleServerPortCount(v int32)`

+SetConsoleServerPortCount sets ConsoleServerPortCount field to given value.

+### GetPowerPortCount

+`func (o *DeviceWithConfigContext) GetPowerPortCount() int32`

+GetPowerPortCount returns the PowerPortCount field if non-nil, zero value otherwise.

+### GetPowerPortCountOk

+`func (o *DeviceWithConfigContext) GetPowerPortCountOk() (*int32, bool)`

+GetPowerPortCountOk returns a tuple with the PowerPortCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPowerPortCount

+`func (o *DeviceWithConfigContext) SetPowerPortCount(v int32)`

+SetPowerPortCount sets PowerPortCount field to given value.

+### GetPowerOutletCount

+`func (o *DeviceWithConfigContext) GetPowerOutletCount() int32`

+GetPowerOutletCount returns the PowerOutletCount field if non-nil, zero value otherwise.

+### GetPowerOutletCountOk

+`func (o *DeviceWithConfigContext) GetPowerOutletCountOk() (*int32, bool)`

+GetPowerOutletCountOk returns a tuple with the PowerOutletCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPowerOutletCount

+`func (o *DeviceWithConfigContext) SetPowerOutletCount(v int32)`

+SetPowerOutletCount sets PowerOutletCount field to given value.

+### GetInterfaceCount

+`func (o *DeviceWithConfigContext) GetInterfaceCount() int32`

+GetInterfaceCount returns the InterfaceCount field if non-nil, zero value otherwise.

+### GetInterfaceCountOk

+`func (o *DeviceWithConfigContext) GetInterfaceCountOk() (*int32, bool)`

+GetInterfaceCountOk returns a tuple with the InterfaceCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInterfaceCount

+`func (o *DeviceWithConfigContext) SetInterfaceCount(v int32)`

+SetInterfaceCount sets InterfaceCount field to given value.

+### GetFrontPortCount

+`func (o *DeviceWithConfigContext) GetFrontPortCount() int32`

+GetFrontPortCount returns the FrontPortCount field if non-nil, zero value otherwise.

+### GetFrontPortCountOk

+`func (o *DeviceWithConfigContext) GetFrontPortCountOk() (*int32, bool)`

+GetFrontPortCountOk returns a tuple with the FrontPortCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFrontPortCount

+`func (o *DeviceWithConfigContext) SetFrontPortCount(v int32)`

+SetFrontPortCount sets FrontPortCount field to given value.

+### GetRearPortCount

+`func (o *DeviceWithConfigContext) GetRearPortCount() int32`

+GetRearPortCount returns the RearPortCount field if non-nil, zero value otherwise.

+### GetRearPortCountOk

+`func (o *DeviceWithConfigContext) GetRearPortCountOk() (*int32, bool)`

+GetRearPortCountOk returns a tuple with the RearPortCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRearPortCount

+`func (o *DeviceWithConfigContext) SetRearPortCount(v int32)`

+SetRearPortCount sets RearPortCount field to given value.

+### GetDeviceBayCount

+`func (o *DeviceWithConfigContext) GetDeviceBayCount() int32`

+GetDeviceBayCount returns the DeviceBayCount field if non-nil, zero value otherwise.

+### GetDeviceBayCountOk

+`func (o *DeviceWithConfigContext) GetDeviceBayCountOk() (*int32, bool)`

+GetDeviceBayCountOk returns a tuple with the DeviceBayCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceBayCount

+`func (o *DeviceWithConfigContext) SetDeviceBayCount(v int32)`

+SetDeviceBayCount sets DeviceBayCount field to given value.

+### GetModuleBayCount

+`func (o *DeviceWithConfigContext) GetModuleBayCount() int32`

+GetModuleBayCount returns the ModuleBayCount field if non-nil, zero value otherwise.

+### GetModuleBayCountOk

+`func (o *DeviceWithConfigContext) GetModuleBayCountOk() (*int32, bool)`

+GetModuleBayCountOk returns a tuple with the ModuleBayCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetModuleBayCount

+`func (o *DeviceWithConfigContext) SetModuleBayCount(v int32)`

+SetModuleBayCount sets ModuleBayCount field to given value.

+### GetInventoryItemCount

+`func (o *DeviceWithConfigContext) GetInventoryItemCount() int32`

+GetInventoryItemCount returns the InventoryItemCount field if non-nil, zero value otherwise.

+### GetInventoryItemCountOk

+`func (o *DeviceWithConfigContext) GetInventoryItemCountOk() (*int32, bool)`

+GetInventoryItemCountOk returns a tuple with the InventoryItemCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInventoryItemCount

+`func (o *DeviceWithConfigContext) SetInventoryItemCount(v int32)`

+SetInventoryItemCount sets InventoryItemCount field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)